splunk/observability-workshop/content/en/rum/docs/BrowserApp-Summary.md

 ---

 * Get familiar with the UI and options available from this landing page
-* Identify Page Views/Errors and Request/Errors and Java Script Errors in a single view <br>
+* Identify Page Views/Errors and Request/Errors and Java Script Errors in a single view </br>
   Check the Web Vitals metrics and any Detector that has fired for in relation to your Browser Application

 ---